-- (a) The employer and the employee may agree to work ordinary hours according to flexitime arrangements for which the following provisions apply: - (i) Ordinary hours are to be worked in accordance with Clause 1(e) of this Part and include core hours of 10.00am until 4.00pm. - (ii) During core hours absences from the workplace by employees are to be kept to a minimum. - (iii) Up to 10 hours may be worked as ordinary time on any given day. - (iv) Ordinary hours are reconciled over a four week cycle. - (v) A maximum of up to 10 hours in credit or debit of 152 hours may be carried forward from one cycle to the next. - (b) In business units where flexitime arrangements apply the provisions of this clause are to be applied on a pro-rata basis for part-time employees.
+- (a) The employer and the employee may agree to work ordinary hours according to flexitime arrangements for which the following provisions apply: - (i) Ordinary hours are to be worked between 7:00am and 7:00pm on any day Monday to Friday and include core hours of 10:00am to 12:00pm and 2:00pm to 4:00pm. - (ii) During core hours absences from the workplace by employees are to be kept to a minimum.

+- (iii) Up to 10 hours may be worked as ordinary time on any given day - (iv) Ordinary hours are reconciled over a 4 week cycle. - (v) A maximum of up to 10 hours in credit or debit of 147 hours may be carried forward from one cycle to the next. - (b) In workplaces where flexitime arrangements apply the provisions of this clause are to be applied on a pro-rata basis for part-time employees.